Scales of justice statuette

 Melissa A. Menasco Associate Professor

-Ksenia Petlakh Assistant Professor
+Ksenia Petlakh Associate Professor

 James J. Sobol Chair and Associate Professor